 - Some people find keeping a journal or diary helpful, to help process the days events.
 This can be confidential to you and a good way of getting things out of your head.

 - It can also be helpful writing a sleep diary if you are having a period of sleeplessness.
 Without getting obsessed by it, write down any patterns you notice, timings you’ve woken etc, things you’ve eaten/drunk before bed or what you’ve done that day.
 This might be helpful if you need to see your GP to talk to them in more detail about what you’re experiencing.

-- Get outside in the daylight, particularly in the morning and even on a cloudy day, can help reset your circadian rhythm.
+Get outside in the daylight, particularly in the morning and even on a cloudy day, can help reset your circadian rhythm.
 So get up and out in the morning to help wake your body up and get into a strong rhythm.

 Exercise can help you sleep, but often when you are exhausted you feel you just don’t have the energy to do anything.
 Don’t feel you need to run for miles or do an aerobics class, low impact exercise can help too.
 Even a 15 minute walk or some gentle stretching.
-There are some good guided yoga practices on You Tube.

 - Get into a good bedtime ritual.
-We often do this for our children, we all talk about ‘the bedtime routine’ but it helps for us adults to.
+We often do this for our children and we all talk about ‘the bedtime routine’ for them but it helps for us adults to.
 Try to go to bed the same time each night, have a warm bath/ shower to relax, read a book.
 This winding down ritual will help the circadian clock.

 Eat & Drink Well To Sleep Well